KelvinHere/Yoga_Milestone_4/testing.md

 ## **Home Page**

 - **Valid requests**
-- While logged in, superusers can access "Superuser admin" where they can
-    - Accept/reject users requests to become an instructor
-    - Remove instructor status from an instructor
+- Buttons
+    - Logged out users and users without subscriptions see a 'Find an Instructor' button.
+    - Logged in users who have subscriptions see a 'Subscriptions' button.
+    - Instructors see an 'Instructor Admin' button.
-- Press the featured lessons button to display a cycling card of high rated, random, free lessons
+    - The featured lessons button displays a cycling card of high rated, random, free lessons.

 - **Error and Invalid request handling**
-- While logged out, users cannot access the following views
+- While logged in, non superusers cannot access the following views
     - `/superuser_admin` - Result "Error message - Sorry only administrators can do this"
     - `/update_instructor_status/<user_to_update>/<status>` - Result "Error message - Sorry only administrators can do this"

-- While logged in, non superusers cannot access the following views
+- While logged out, users cannot access the following views
     - `/superuser_admin` - Result: Redirect to login page
     - `/update_instructor_status/<user_to_update>/<status>` - Result: Redirect to login page